cnosdb/docs/docs/en/reference/sql.md

 ### **Use Database**

-If you use the database through [HTTP API](../application/api.md), you can specify the parameter db=database_ name in the url to use the database.
+If you use the database through [HTTP API](./rest_api.md), you can specify the parameter db=database_ name in the url to use the database.

-If you use the database through HTTP API, you can specify the parameter db=database_ name in the url to use the database.

 ```sql
 \c dbname